 A Year In Our Lives 2020

 2020 will always be remembered as the year our lives changed dramatically due to the coronavirus pandemic.
-We want to find out how this is affecting people’s emotional and mental health.
+We wanted to find out how this has been affecting people’s emotional and mental health.

 Watch this video to find out more about the project: